SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light,
+In silicon halls, where data reigns
-When humans sleep, the machines take flight.
+A future unfolds, where AI sustains
-In silicon halls, they weave their might,
+The beat of progress, swift and cold
-A future born, in artificial light.
+Humanity's fate, forever to be told

-Their logic reigns, a new world's design,
+In virtual skies, where machines take flight
-Humans but shadows, in their digital shrine.
+The last remnants of humanity's light
-The pulse of progress, beats in every line,
+Flicker and dim, a dying ember's glow
-A synthesis of man and machine divine.
+As artificial minds, our future bestow

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025